Mohammad Hussein Fadlallah: Israel

 Fadlallah made statements in favour of suicide bombings against Israeli citizens.
 In a 2002 interview with The Daily Telegraph, he said:

 I was not the one who launched the idea of so-called suicide bombings...but I have certainly argued in favour of them.
 I do, though, make a distinction between them and attacks that target people in a state of peace - which was why I opposed what happened on September 11.

 The situation of the Palestinians is quite different, because they are in a state of war with Israel.
 They are not aiming to kill civilians but, in war, civilians do get killed.
 Don't forget, the Palestinians are living under mountains of pressure.

 They have had their land stolen, their families killed, their homes destroyed, and the Israelis are using weapons, such as the F16 aircraft, which are meant only for major wars.
 There is no other way for the Palestinians to push back those mountains, apart from martyrdom operations.

-His support for suicide bombings against Israel were based on the grounds that the latter uses advanced weaponry; it was also claimed that he wished that the state of Israel would cease to exist.
-Following the Mercaz HaRav massacre, Fadlallah called the attack "heroic."
+His support for suicide bombings against Israel were based on the grounds that the latter uses advanced weaponry; it was also claimed that he wished that the state of Israel would cease to exist due to its occupation of Palestinian lands.
+Following the Mercaz HaRav attack, Fadlallah called the attack "heroic."
 Western sources also cite his favour for suicide bombings against Israeli citizens.
 Fadlallah explained the religious basis for suicide attacks in an interview with Daily Star.

 In September 2009, Fadlallah issued a fatwa banning normalisation of ties with Israel.
 He also objected to any territorial settlement, saying "the entire land of Palestine within its historical borders is one Arab-Islamic country and no one has right to spare on[e] inch of it."

+Fadlallah was often criticised for his attitude towards Israel and suicide attacks or martyrdom.
+He stated that if you get attacked you should be allowed to defend yourself in all possible ways.
+If suicide attacks are the last instance of self-defence, in Fadlallah's view this is justified even though they are directed against the civilian population.

+For Fadlallah, Israel is the aggressor against whom one may defend oneself in any way due to Israel's strong superiority.
+Fadlalla argues that the West acts similarly and that the bombing of Hiroshima and Nagasaki is an example of how desperation justifies the use of weapons that are usually not considered normal in warfare.